KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Callouts-Article.md

             .keyboardCalloutActions { params in
                 switch params.action {
                 case .backspace: [...]  // Return custom actions here
-                default: params.standardCalloutActions(for: context)
+                default: params.standardActions(for: context)
                 }
             }
     }
 }
 ```

-The view modifier can customize the result in any way you like.
-You can return standard callout actions with the parameter's ``KeyboardCallout/ActionsParams/standardCalloutActions(for:)`` function, or the static ``KeyboardAction/standardCalloutActions(for:context:)`` extension.
+You can customize callouts for any actions, then use ``KeyboardCallout/ActionsBuilderParams/standardActions(for:)`` to return the standard actions for all other actions.

-KeyboardKit will deprecate most services if this value and view modifier-based model proves better, since using values removes many complexities that are involved with services.
+> Important: KeyboardKit will use the callout service if this modifier returns nil value and view modifier-based model proves better, since using values removes many complexities that are involved with services.

 ## Styling

-In KeyboardKit, a ``KeyboardCallout/CalloutStyle`` can be used to style both input & action callouts.
-You can apply a custom style with the ``SwiftUICore/View/keyboardCalloutStyle(_:)`` view modifier, or by returning a custom style with a custom ``KeyboardStyleService``.
+You can use the ``SwiftUICore/View/keyboardCalloutStyle(_:)`` view modifier to apply a custom callout style, or implement and register a custom ``KeyboardStyleService``.
+This style will be used by both the action callout and the input callout.